aristotelisballas/GGA/README.md

 ```

 ## Improvement over baseline results
-GGA is able to boost the performance of a vanilla model on all 5 datasets.:wq
+GGA is able to boost the performance of a vanilla model on all 5 datasets.

 <p align="center">
     <img src="./assets/baseline_results.png" width="80%" />